MetaCSV/MetaCSV/README.md

 ## List of software using MetaCSV
 My work:
 * [ColumnDet](https://github.com/jferard/ColumnDet) can export its result to a MetaCSV file.
-* TODO: [py-mcsv](https://github.com/jferard/py-mcsv) will be able to parse MetaCSV files and read/type CSV data on the fly.
+* [py-mcsv](https://github.com/jferard/py-mcsv) is able to parse MetaCSV files and read/type CSV data on the fly.

+My work - TODO:
-* TODO: [CSVInspector](https://github.com/jferard/CSVInspector) will use MetaCSV as a communication format.
+* [CSVInspector](https://github.com/jferard/CSVInspector) will use MetaCSV as a communication format.
-* TODO: [FastODS](https://github.com/jferard/py-mcsv) will be able to generate a Calc document from a  CSV file having MetaCSV data.
+* [FastODS](https://github.com/jferard/py-mcsv) 0.7.4 will be able to generate a Calc document from a  CSV file having MetaCSV data.

 External work:
 * help yourself!
+The MetaCSV format is free to use...

 ## Difference with CSVSchema
 CSVSchema was designed by The National Archives (United Kingdom).
 It is: